drduh/macOS-Security-and-Privacy-Guide/README.md

 You can verify the following cryptographic hashes to ensure you have the same, authentic copy by using a command like `shasum -a256 InstallESD.dmg` and so on.

 You can also Google these hashes to ensure your copy is genuine and has not been tampered with.
+See `InstallESD_Hashes.csv` in this repository for previous versions.

     InstallESD.dmg (Build 15B42)